 Dates of event at Friday Harbor Laboratories (provide at least two choices for arrival/departure dates, in order of preference):

 Times of arrival and departure:

-Contact information (including mailing address, email, and cell phone number we can use to contact you during your visit to the labs):
+Event contact person - name and all contact information (incl mailing address, email, and cell phone number we can use to contact you during your visit to FHL):

 Name of organization requesting facilities:

-Purpose of event (please describe activities or attach agenda):
+Purpose of event (describe activities or attach agenda):